-Usually a good design school has some courses about how to put together design portfolios, (Art Center in Pasadena US and IAAD in Italy IT do) this was not the case.
-The british school has a life of about 5 years which means that it is very young in the design education business and is no guarantee for a good training.
-The transportation design teacher was basically formatting all students on how he would do a portfolio and his taste did not have anything to do with an automotive design book.
-Students (this is from his story about the school) could not be creative and alternative because the (famous) teacher woul get upset.
+Usually a good design school has some courses about how to put together design portfolios.
+The Art Center in Pasadena, Callifornia, and the IAAD in Italy do.
+But for this young former student this was not the case.
+The British school had only existed for about 5 years which means that it is very young in the design education business and can't guarantee a good training.
+The transportation design teacher was basically telling students to format a portfolio the way he would format it, and his taste did not have anything to do with an automotive design book.
+According to the story I heard about this school, students were not able to be creative and try alternative methods because this famous teacher would get upset.

-The good thing is tha talent of this italian guy, his determination and strong will to make it as a designer, ready to put himself in discussion to improve and progress.
-We talked for about 2 hours, I explained to him that a professional portfolio is mainly a personal presentation of ourselves and for this reason we must personalize it.
-Our teacher should only help us not to make evident mistakes that might penalize our effort.
-With his book he will sell himself, he will convince someone to hire him.
+The good thing is the talent of this Italian guy, his determination and strong will to make it as a designer, ready to discuss how to improve and progress.
+We talked for about two hours.
+I explained to him that a professional portfolio is mainly a personal presentation of ourselves, and for this reason we must personalize it.
+Our teacher should just help us not to make obvious mistakes that might penalize our effort.
+With the right book a student will sell himself; he will convince someone to hire him.

-Good sketches history on each project and nice color work for final presentation
+Content is the key: Good sketches, a history for each project, and nice color work for the final presentation.

-Do not forget that we (professional designers) remember portfolios thanks to the mistakes we find in them!
+Do not forget that we (professional designers) remember the mistakes we find in portfolios!
+Sometimes they are the easiest thing to remember!
 So make sure that your book is perfect!

 © 2009 Luciano Bove